What is Doxy 100? Uses, warnings & side effects

 Doxycycline hyclate is an antibiotic used to treat bacterial and parasitic infections.
 Doxycycline hyclate belongs to a class of antibiotics called tetracyclines.
 Doxycycline hyclate is a generic drug also available under the trade names Doryx, Oracea, Monodox, Atridox, Morgidox, Vibra-Tabs, Alodox, Ocudox, Doxy, Acticlate, and Vibramycin.
 In the treatment of bacterial and parasitic infections, doxycycline hyclate use is common.

-What form(s) does Doxy 100 come in
+What form(s) does Doxy 100 come in?

 • Injectable

-What are common Doxy 100 doses?
+What are common Doxy 100 dosages?

 • Solution Reconstituted 100MG